TorbenRahbekKoch/mr-legacy/public/data/blogs/team-topologies/entry.md

 A **Platform Team** enables _stream-aligned teams to deliver work with substantial autonomy_.

-The stream-aligned teams
+_The stream-aligned teams_
 are the "customers" of the platform team.
-Some suggest that you have an internal pricing system to avoid everyone expecting full service on all levels because different teams need different service levels and to
+Some suggest that you have an internal pricing system to avoid everyone expecting full service on all levels because different teams need different service levels.

 A platform - in large organizations - can be big enough to warrant several teams building (and running) it.
 We are then talking of